Multiple Team Setup

 ).

-Develop and release branches also require branch protection, but the settings can be optimised for development speed:
+Develop and release branches also require branch protection, but settings optimise for development speed:

 - maintainers can push directly to develop and release branches due to enabling